JosephLee19/ExercisesInC/reading_questions/thinkos.md

 Put simply, a process is a running program...a program is a set of instructions.

 3) What is the primary purpose of the process abstraction?
 What illusion does the process abstraction create?
+Process abstraction is a way of allowing users and developers to more easily work with complicated systems, a specific example is virtualization by which the process 'thinks' it has exclusive access to all of the resources on the computer.
 4) What is the kernel?
+The kernel is the part of the operating system responsible for core capabilities like starting threads

 5) What is a daemon?
+A daemon is a process that runs in the background to provide operating system services

 ## Chapter 3